felixJR123/Snake-Dongle-Case/README.md

 ## Build Guide for enclosure
 ### Parts needed

-### Enclosure
+### <ins>Enclosure</ins>
 If you choose to use the same parts specified in the dongle repo.
 The 3D files are located in the folder [Tactile Switches](https://github.com/felixJR123/Snake-Dongle-Case/tree/main/Files/Tactile%20Switches)
 If you choose to use the mouse switches, the rest of the parts will be the same as the dongle repo but you will need to purchase 2 mouse switches.
 The 3D files are located in the folder [Mouse Switches](https://github.com/felixJR123/Snake-Dongle-Case/tree/main/Files/Mouse%20Switches)
 There is also a version that uses tactile switches but the screen is the waveshare 1.54in https://www.waveshare.com/1.54inch-LCD-Module.htm The 3D files are located in the folder [Waveshare Screen](https://github.com/felixJR123/Snake-Dongle-Case/tree/main/Files/Waveshare%20Screen)

-### Screws
+### <ins>Screws</ins>
 For the M2 versions
 | Qty | Description                                                       | Sample                                           |
 | --- | ----------------------------------------------------------------- | ------------------------------------------------ |